 8. It does seem rather odd that at no time did any of these close friends and confidants of publisher John Chapman and the homeopath John Chapman try to distinguish between them as different individuals, nor is there any reference to any potential confusion between them at the time, thus leading us to conclude that there are actually one and the same person.

 9. Both publisher John Chapman and homeopath John Chapman were in Paris in 1844, or thereabouts studying medicine (or homeopathy).

-10. Thomas Hahnemann Hayle was also a Vice President of the British Homeopathic Society, as was the homeopath John Chapman, and Thomas Hahnemann Hayle also seemed to know the publisher John Chapman – was this because they are the same man?
+10. Thomas Hahnemann Hayle was also a Vice President of the British Homeopathic Society, as was the homeopath John Chapman, Matthew James Chapman, and Thomas Hahnemann Hayle also seemed to know the publisher John Chapman – was this because they are the same man?

 ‘The focus for their alliance (literary freethinkers) was the house of John Chapman at 142 the Strand.
 Chapman was a medical man by training – once Dr. Gully’s homoeopathist in fact – and a publisher by vocation.’

 Adrian Desmond, James Moore and Janet Browne Charles Darwin published 1991 also add the detail that John Chapman (the publisher) treated Charles Darwin with his spinal ice bags,